Why Trade Show Videos Aren’t Like Product Videos

 But then a few months later, Oldcastle decided they needed a trade show video, too.

 Usually, Trade Show Videos Can’t Rely on Sound

 While not all trade shows are the same, most are noisy and frenetic affairs.
 Exhibitors have little to no control over where their booth is located, or what exhibitors are nearby.

 And they certainly can’t control sound levels—if three companies want to blare loud music at the same time, well then that’s the way it’s going to be.

-Because of this lack of control, most trade show videos do not rely on audio to tell a story.
-There’t no guarantee anyone will be able to hear it.
+Because of this lack of control, trade show videos (just like Facebook videos) do not rely on audio to tell a story.
+There’s no guarantee anyone will be able to hear it.